 This one’s a given as I have another semester of my degree course left, so I’ll be spending half of my weeks back in Dumfries until the end of March.
 But between the lectures and essay-writing I plan to make the most of my temporary base north of the border and see more of Scotland.
 Including actually exploring Dumfries and Galloway as I’ve not left the city yet.

-On the cards so far is a rail trip on the West Highland Railway up to the Isle of Skye and a weekend in Dundee.
+On the cards so far is a rail trip on the West Highland Railway up to the Isle of Skye and a weekend in Aberdeen.
 I’d also like to head out to the islands and visit either Shetland or Orkney.
 Of course there’ll be plenty of trips to my beloved Edinburgh too – not least as I’m going to be working on an exciting new project in 2020, writing a guidebook to the city.
 And fingers crossed I’ll be heading back to Glasgow in the autumn to graduate with my Master’s degree.

 A trip to the Dolomites in Northern Italy was on my 2018 list, but I ended up with a summer week in the mountains across the border in Morzine in France instead.
 So when I saw the 2019 Traverse travel blogging conference was being held in the Italian city of Trento next June I couldn’t resist snapping up a ticket (any excuse for a dose of pasta and prosecco).